The trails

 3:30, 3:45, 4:00, 4:15 and 4:30.

-The pacers run on intensity, NOT speed.
-We take the trail and weather and wind conditions into account.
-We run more slowly on headwinds and headwinds, while it goes a little faster when there is a reduction in altitude or a tailwind.
-And we put in time so that the runners have time to drink at the drink stations.
-Do you have any questions?
-Talk to your speed controller and find out if his/her plan suits you.
-The pacers will run with a flag that visibly marks the finish time.
+The pacesetters run on intensity, NOT speed.
+We take into account the course and weather and wind conditions.
+We run more slowly on uphill slopes and against the wind, while we run a little faster when there is a reduction in altitude or a tailwind.
+And we time it so that the runners have time to drink at the hydration stations.
+Do you have a question?
+Talk to your driver and find out if his/her plan suits you.
+The pacesetters will run with flags visibly marking the finish time.

-We have dedicated speed controllers who run in at the following times:
+We have dedicated pacesetters who run in at the following times:

 End time (pace min/km)